JasonXuDeveloper/JEngine/README.md

 ## JEngine Benefits

-The purpose of JEngine is to provide **lean, beautiful and efficient **code functions for game developers, and to make game developers **easier to make games**
+The purpose of JEngine is to provide **lean, beautiful and efficient** code functions for game developers, and to make game developers **easier to make games**

 The **Unity hot update framework** on the market, **no one has a lower learning cost than JEngine**, it is more **difficult to use, and it takes a lot of time to get started , run through the framework**;

-And **JEngine may take a few minutes to get started quickly, and it can run through the framework in a few hours at most. ** **No need to pay attention to the bottom layer of any hot updates**, **Just write the game code and make the game scene**!
+And JEngine may take a few minutes to get started quickly, and it can run through the framework in a few hours at most. **No need to pay attention to the bottom layer of any hot updates, Just write the game code and make the game scene**!

 ### Old Project